The Passion Of Ivanka Trump

-Ivanka Trump’s new book, Women Who Work, reads like an alien who only speaks French wrote it with Google Translate.
+Ivanka Trump’s new book, Women Who Work, reads like an alien who speaks only French wrote it with Google Translate.

 “We enjoyed riffing on our core values,” Ivanka writes in a section on personal mission statements.
 “We’re training for marathons and learning to code,” she offers randomly in middle of a paragraph about aspirations.
 She references the “modern, self-purchasing woman” and describes the act of “cultivating authenticity.”
 One chapter instructs you to ask a dozen friends to write a “narrative about a time when you were at your best.”
-Because Ivanka has a literal brand that sells material objects, rather than an existential (“my brand”) brand, Women Who Work also produces surrealist exercises like: “At Ivanka Trump, my team and I are striving to create the lives we want to live.”
+Because Ivanka has a literal brand that sells material objects, rather than an existential (“my brand”) brand, Women Who Work also produces surrealist exercises like “At Ivanka Trump, my team and I are striving to create the lives we want to live.”
 (At Katherine Miller, we are, too.)

 If you accept that this is not a good book — it does not adequately achieve its stated purpose of advising women on how to navigate their careers — then there’s actually something of worth to be found here, even something revealing.
 Women Who Work offers a portrait of Ivanka Trump.

-That portrait only emerges against the text, though.
+That portrait emerges only against the text, though.
 Women Who Work repeats certain words over and over again in different pairings until they blur together: define, redefine, prioritize, architect (used repeatedly and bizarrely as a verb), essential, crucial, cultivate, connect, connections, authentic, authentically, organically, multidimensional (as in the multidimensional life that you, a woman who works, live) — but all must be in service of your passions.

 Nothing defines the modern, self-purchasing woman like her passions.